Roman Abramovich: Citizenships and residency

+Citizenship in Israel

 In May 2018, Abramovich became an Israeli citizen a month after the UK delayed renewing his visa.
 Following the poisoning of Sergei and Yulia Skripal, British authorities delayed the renewal of his visa, as tensions rose between the UK and Russia.
 Abramovich had been travelling in and out of the UK for years on a Tier-1 investor visa, designed for wealthy foreigners who invest at least £2 million in Britain.
-Abramovich, who is Russian Jewish, exercised his right under Israel's Law of Return, which states that Jews from anywhere in the world can become citizens of Israel.
+Abramovich, who is Russian-Jewish, exercised his birthright under Israel's Law of Return, which states that Jews from anywhere in the world can become citizens of Israel.
 As an Israeli, Abramovich can now visit Britain visa-free but is not permitted to work or conduct business transactions.

-Abramovich owns the Varsano boutique hotel in the Neve Tzedek neighborhood of Tel Aviv, Israel, which he bought for 100 million NIS in 2015 from Israeli actress and model Gal Gadot's husband Yaron Varsano and Varsano's brother Guy.
+Abramovich owns the Varsano boutique hotel in the Neve Tzedek neighbourhood of Tel Aviv, Israel, which he bought for 100 million NIS in 2015 from Israeli actress and model Gal Gadot's husband Yaron "Jaron" Varsano and his brother Guy Varsano.
 In January 2020, Abramovich purchased a property in Herzliya Pituah, Israel, for a record 226 million NIS.